Karnataka SSLC Examination Result 2020 Soon At Kseb.kar.nic.in

 Karnataka SSLC Result 2020: Karnataka Secondary Education Examination Board, or KSEEB, is expected to declare Karnataka SSLC examination result 2020 by the first week of August.

 Karnataka Secondary Education Examination Board, or KSEEB, will declare the result of SSLC or Class 10 soon.
-Previously, An official from the Karnataka Secondary Education Examination Board or KSEEB told NDTV that the Karnataka SSLC results will be announced in August.
+Previously, an official from the KSEEB told NDTV that the Karnataka SSLC results will be announced in August.

-Karnataka Primary and Secondary Education Minister of the state S Suresh Kumar also told the news agency Press Trust of India that SSLC result will be announced by the first week of August.
+Karnataka Primary and Secondary Education Minister S Suresh Kumar also told the news agency Press Trust of India that SSLC result will be announced by the first week of August.

 Due to the ongoing COVID-19 pandemic, Karnata SSLC examination result has been delayed.
 Last year, Karnataka SSLC results were announced on April 30.